tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/TKE 标准集群指南/镜像/镜像概述_intl_en.md

 ## Overview

-This document describes three types of images supported by TKE and their respective use cases and instructions.
+This document describes two types of images supported by TKE and their respective use cases and instructions.
 For more information, see [Image Types](https://intl.cloud.tencent.com/document/product/213/4941).

 - **Public image**: They are images officially provided by Tencent Cloud.
 Each image contains an operating system and initialization components provided by Tencent Cloud, and is available to all users.
 - **Custom image**: It is created by using the image creation feature or imported by using the image import feature.
 A custom image is only available to the creator and the people they share it with.
 It is a non-standard environment that doesn't come with official support and ongoing maintenance from Tencent Cloud.